jbernhard/ebe-analysis/README.md

 Each executable is a small Python script designed to gracefully accomplish a single task.

 * **Flexible input:**
-Executables transparently read from stdin or files on disk.
+Executables read from stdin or files on disk.
 Compressed files (gzip/bzip2) are handled transparently.
 Accomplished via Python's
 [fileinput](http://docs.python.org/3/library/fileinput.html) module.

 * **Output to stdout:**